Reviews (Page 2)

 -

-Gran Turismo 7 review: Birthing a new generation of petrolheads
+life on cars Gran Turismo 7 review: Birthing a new generation of petrolheads

 Polyphony Digital's Gran Turismo 7 is so good, it could probably turn casual players into bonafide petrolheads